 - It is not safe for very small infants to be in close proximity to the animals, so parents, please do not place your child in a risk position, just to get a photograph.

 We have daily photographic tours available which is aimed at photography enthusiasts.
-If your main purpose for visiting Tenikwa, is to get photographs, please consider joining this tour instead of the normal Wild Cat Experience.
+If your main purpose for visiting Tenikwa, is to get photographs, please consider joining The Private Tour or Photographic Adventure instead of the normal Wild Cat Experience.

 It is a great privilege to be able to get so close to these animals.
 Please do not spoil it for others, and make our animals afraid of humans, just so that you can get your picture.